larscupec/cli-chat-app/README.md

 ## TODO

- - More server commands (ban, unban, mute)
+ - More server commands (ban, unban, mute, unmute)
- - Closing and opening windows
+ - Control the server through the client
+ - Retain text color when scrolling

 ## Disclaimer